NREL/OpenStudio-user-documentation/docs/reference/openstudio_application_interface.md

 The SketchUp Plug-in has access to this as well under `Plugins->OpenStudio->Preferences`.

 Change Default Libraries allows one to restore default libraries.
 This feature complements the Load Library feature within the File Menu.
-Loading several libraries could increase the duration to boot the OpenStudio application.
+Loading several libraries could increase the duration to boot the OpenStudio Application.
 To reduce this duration, restore default libraries.

 [![Preferences Menu](img/os_interface/prefer_menu.png "Click to view")](img/os_interface/prefer_menu.png)